 Caro was the architect of The Bridge Project, a unique three-year transatlantic and global venture with the Old Vic in London and the Brooklyn Academy of Music in New York.
 The three year programme included The Winter's Tale (2009), The Cherry Orchard (2009), As You Like It (2010), The Tempest (2010) and Richard III (2011), all directed by Sam Mendes and seen in over 15 cities worldwide.

-Caro’s other projects for Neal Street Productions have included UK and world premiere productions of David Lindsay Abaire's award-winning Fuddy Meers (2004), Anna in the Tropics (2004), David Hare's The Vertical Hour (2006), a new stage version of All About My Mother (2007) adapted by Sam Adamson, The House of Special Purpose (2009) by Heidi Thomas and Richard Greenberg's Three Days of Rain (2009).
+Caro’s other projects for Neal Street Productions have included UK and world premiere productions of David Lindsay Abaire's award-winning Fuddy Meers (2004), Anna in the Tropics (2004), David Hare's The Vertical Hour (2006), a new stage version of All About My Mother (2007) adapted by Sam Adamson, The House of Special Purpose (2009) by Heidi Thomas, Richard Greenberg's Three Days of Rain (2009) and The Ferryman (2017) written by Jez Butterworth and directed by Sam Mendes.

 New commissions have included Owen McCafferty's Days of Wine and Roses (2005) at the Donmar, a collaboration with Peepolykus to make The Hound of the Baskervilles (2007) and The Painkiller (2011) with the Lyric Theatre Belfast.

-Caro is currently President of Society of London Theatre, Chair of Paines Plough and the Linbury Prize for Stage Design.
+Caro is currently Chair of Paines Plough, the Linbury Prize for Stage Design and Vice President of the Society of London Theatre, after being President 2014-2017.
 Caro was also a trustee of the National Theatre between 2003 and 2010.
 Previous board memberships include Chichester Festival Theatre, Made in Brighton, Adventures in Motion Pictures and the Stage One Council.